Synchronicity, Spirituality, and Safety at Rythmia

 Another outstanding aspect of this life advancement center comes from Gerry’s prior experience in modern Western medicine.
 He operated 143 plastic surgery centers in the continental U.S. spread over 36 states.
 “My background is in protocols and procedures,” Gerry stated during our interview.
 “When we started Rythmia, we put into place a number of medical standards that are not shared by anyone else in this space.”
 The balance and harmony between medical approach is of utmost importance to Gerry, including protocols for safety.
 To uphold this energetic balance between the clinical and natural approaches, prior to coming to Rythmia, all potential guests go through a medical screening.

-The screening is held by Dr. Jeff McNairy (Doctorate in Psychology, Master in Public Health) who addresses a number of mental and physical health related questions and concerns including history of addictions, medications, heart conditions, seizures, and more.
+Dr. Jeff McNairy (Doctorate in Psychology, Master in Public Health) who addresses a number of mental and physical health related questions and concerns including history of addictions, medications, heart conditions, seizures, and more.
 Thirty-four percent of all callers do not make it past this first hurdle.
 “Once you clear medical over the phone,” says Gerry, “You make your appointment and arrive at Rythmia.
 At that point you will be given a physical intake by our medical staff which consists of six full-time licensed nurses, one licensed general practitioner/medical director, one licensed microbiologist, and other clinical intake staff.
 As you can see, we have a fully staffed licensed medical clinic at the resort and if there are questions about a particular guest’s health, we can always run an EKG on site and ultimately give clearance so that the person can do medicine.
 If for whatever reason they fail the medical evaluation here in person, we refund their money and send them home.”
 Gerry stated that, “Fortunately that is very rare for us to have to do.”

 During ceremony at Rythmia, all the staff that is medicine-oriented (except for medical staff of course) is on the inside of the journey space, known as the Maloca.
 Rythmia’s emphasis on safety includes a laser alarm system around the journey space.
 Should anybody venture more than 45 feet away from the Maloca, the ceremony facilitators receive an alert in the space, and a notice is sent to the security office so two security guards can be dispatched.
 Sounds alarming, yes!
 However, this approach is put into place to maintain the energetic structure of the container should a guest have an unusually difficult experience and wish to escape.
 Due to the level of supportive supervision and intimacy of facilitation in the ceremony space, this very rarely- if ever- happens.